agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 - Location: Location in S3 (CDP Public) or HDFS (CDP Private) where the data files are located
 - Partitions: List of columns used to partition the data
 - Table parameters: Extra table parameters to define TBLPROPERTIES, text file delimiter and header, etc.
+- Custom DML Statement: Storage Areas as views can be created by using a query provided by the user.

 For the specification of schema of this object, check out [Descriptor Input](docs/DescriptorInput.md)